1916 Tour Dublin

 Have you ever wondered what Medieval Dublin might have looked and felt like?

-Tour guide Ruth Kelly, who has been guiding since 2010, is an expert in Dublin history, particularly the period during the 1300s when Dublin, like other European cities, was the victim of the Black Death.
+Tour guide Ruth Kelly, who has been guiding since 2010, is an expert in Dublin history, particularly the period during the 1300s when Dublin residents, like others across Europe, were victims of the Black Death.

-Ruth's 90-minute tours meet on Dublin's Cows Lane (you'll find out more about that on the tour).
-Find out more at her Airbnb Experiences page.
+Her 90-minute tours meet on Dublin's Cows Lane (you'll find out more about that on the tour).
+Find out more at Airbnb Experiences.